learn-co-students/apples-and-holidays-online-web-ft-090919/README.md

 }
 ```

+Write your methods in `lib/holiday.rb`; use the comments in each method as guides.

-1. In `lib/holiday.rb`, write a method that returns the second supply for the Fourth of July.
+1. Write a method that returns the second supply for the Fourth of July.
 For eg:

 ```ruby
 def second_supply_for_fourth_of_july(holiday_supplies)